radius-project/community/community-membership.md

 The following apply to the project for which one would be an owner:

-- Deep understanding of the technical goals and direction of the subproject
+- Deep understanding of the technical goals and direction of the project
 - Deep understanding of the technical domain (specifically the language) of the project
 - Sustained contributions to design and direction by doing all of: